tyagigolu02/DevDishes/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 Here's how to get started:

 ### Development Setup
 1. Fork the repository